kekru/code-analysis-bitbucket-exporter/README.md

 # Code Analysis Bitbucket Exporter

-Send analysis reports of PMD, checkstyle and others to Bitbucket Insights - via API, no plugin installation required
+Send analysis reports of PMD, checkstyle, Sonarqube and others to Bitbucket Insights - via API, no plugin installation required

 Based on [cdancy/bitbucket-rest](https://github.com/cdancy/bitbucket-rest)

+The workflow is always:

++ Create the reports with your standard tools
++ Use this exporter to send the reports to Bitbucket Insights

 ## Run App